Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 - Option 2: Follow steps in [7.1.
 Create sample project](#71-create-sample-project) to create the sample project.

 ## 7.1.
 Create sample project
-This project is build on top of [04-client-access-resource-server], The following steps will change [04-client-access-resource-server] into [07-client-access-resource-server-check-permission-by-scp].
+This project is build on top of [04-client-access-resource-server], the following steps will change [04-client-access-resource-server] into [07-client-access-resource-server-check-permission-by-scp].

 ### 7.1.1.
 Java class